vprusso/antidist/README.md

 antidistinguishability conjecture.
 This repo contains companion code for the arXiv:XX note.

-This code provides an example of a counterexample to the conjecture, but it can also be used to study antidistinguishability more broadly.
+This code provides a counterexample to the conjecture, but it can also be used to study antidistinguishability more broadly.

 ### Antidistinguishability Conjecture

-The antidistinguishability conjecture was originally states in [1].
+The antidistinguishability conjecture was originally stated in [1].
 Specifically, from Appendix-C of [1], the conjecture is stated as follows:

 > Let |ρ_1>, ..., |ρ_d> be d pure states.
 If |<ρ_i|ρ_j>| ≤ (d − 2)/(d − 1) for all i != j, then the states are anti-distinguishable.